dougiewebb/reading-notes-1/README.md

 **What is JavaScript**

-1. Two things that require JavaScript in browswer are playing audio and video on a web page.
+1. Two things that require JavaScript in browser are playing audio and video on a web page.
 Also zooming in or out on a webpage.

 2. Adding JS into a HTML doc can be achieved by adding the dedicated HTML tag that wraps around the JS code.